trueheart78/book-notes/poodr/choosing-relationships.md

 [&lt;&lt; Back to the README](README.md)

-*Pulled from the end of Chater 8, "Combining Objects with Composition"*
+*Pulled from the end of Chapter 8, "Combining Objects with Composition"*

 # Choosing Relationships